o1-labs/rfcs/0010-zkvm-keccak.md

 The support for the Keccak hash function will require the following gate types:

 **PRECONDITIONS:** the message to be hashed should be padded with the $10^*1$ rule before

-**NOTE:** we need to provide some mechanism to link blocks of the message to be hashed with the location in memory / public input, without relying on the permutation argument.

 - `KeccakSponge`: performs formatting actions related to the Keccak sponge.
 - `KeccakRound`: performs one full round of the Keccak permutation function.